 Despite that, we can source any overseas stone and match its price.

+You get what you pay for.
 The diamond location does not affect its price because the diamond market is global.
-It is simply because there is something about the stone making it less expensive.
-You get what you pay for.
+The stone is cheaper because something about it makes it less expensive.

 People who fall for overseas stones are usually “do-it-yourselfers” who think they can outsmart the market by doing extensive research online.
 They are the first to fall into the trap of a self-appointed “diamond expert” or faceless users of a chat forum with ulterior motives.